jfc43/informative-outlier-mining/README.md

 `./run_all_cifar10_exps.sh`

-To evaluate a OOD detection method, you can use the following command:
+To evaluate an OOD detection method, you can use the following command:

 `python eval_ood_detection.py --in-dataset {in-distribution dataset} --name {model name} --method {scoring function} [--adv or --corrupt or --adv-corrupt]`